-Applicants should have the right of way secured (deed, easement, license agreement, etc.) or commitments (purchase agreement, option, letter from owner indicating willingness to sell to applicant, etc.) for the right of way in place prior to applying for RTP funding.
-Evidence to support this must be included in the RTP application.
+Applicants should have the right of way secured (deed, easement/s, license agreement, etc.) prior to applying for RTP funding.
 The preference for federal-aid investments is that access to the trail should be in perpetuity, however DCR will prioritize projects with legal access to the project right of way for at least a 20 year period.